Radiohead229/Exploring-BI-Tools/README.md

 **SUPERSET INSTALLATION DONE**
  >[!IMPORTANT]
- >Make sure you have sample charts and dashboards visible in your superset user interface.
+ >Make sure you have sample charts and dashboards visible in your superset UI.
+If not then look out for possible errors in your docker desktop while setting up superset, check the tag or restart the system.
 >

-## Connecting MySQL Database to Apache Superset...
+## #2 Connecting MySQL Database to Apache Superset...
 Step 1 - Go to the right top corner of the superset window and click on the `+` drop-down-menu and click on `connect database`.

 Step 2 - Click on the MySQL option and Connect using the SQl alchmey uri and type-in